enriquepablo/modus_ponens/README.md

-The essence of modus_ponens is that the user describes how her data is structured via a Parsing Expression Grammar (PEG), and then modus_ponens provides an inference engine that deals with knowledge bases made up of facts and rules compliant with the provided PEG.
+The essence of modus_ponens is that the user describes how her data is structured via a Parsing Expression Grammar (PEG), and then on top of it modus_ponens generates an inference engine that deals with knowledge bases made up of facts and rules compliant with the provided PEG.